The heavier weights you lift, the stronger and bigger your muscles grow. Correct?

 It is true but not completely right.

 As you workout; you lift weights, you do various stressful and strength exercises.
 These activities slowly lead your muscles to damage.

-In simple words… The more you workout, the more repair you gets and your muscles grows bigger as possible.
+In simple words… The harder you workout, the more repair you get and your muscles grow bigger as possible.